xelatihy/yocto-gl/docs/yocto/yocto_image.md

-# Yocto/Image: Image operations for graphics applications
+# Yocto/Image: Image utilities

 Yocto/Image is a collection of image utilities useful when writing rendering algorithms.
 These include a simple image data structure, color conversion utilities and tone mapping.
-We provinde loading and saving functionality for images and support PNG, JPG, TGA, BMP, HDR, EXR formats.
+We provide loading and saving functionality for images and support PNG, JPG, TGA, BMP, HDR, EXR formats.
+Yocto/Image is implemented in `yocto_image.h` and `yocto_image.cpp`, and

-This library depends on stb_image.h, stb_image_write.h, stb_image_resize.h,
+depends on stb_image.h, stb_image_write.h, stb_image_resize.h,
-tinyexr.h for the IO features.
-If thoese are not needed, it can be safely used without dependencies.
+tinyexr.h for the image serialization

 ## Images